*Updated: July 19, 2022

 It’s estimated that the pet industry hit $245 billion in 2021.
 If you want your company – no matter the size – to stand out, focusing on your content marketing plan immediately is key.
 So, how can you develop effective strategies based on current pet trends?

 Before effectively creating content for your digital presence, you have to know what content marketing really is – and how important it is.
 According to HubSpot, 70% of marketers are actively investing in content marketing, as web traffic is often used as a measure of success.

-If you’re not sure what content marketing is or how to get started, we’ve got you covered.
+If you’re not sure what content marketing is or how to get started with your own content strategy, we’ve got you covered.
 Content marketing is the creation and sharing of different digital materials, including:

 - Website updates

 Social media is a great example of content marketing that can be updated every day.
 Because 72% of the American public uses social media, engaging with your target audience is an effective way to generate conversations, answer questions, and direct more traffic to your site.
 It also allows you to learn more about what your audience wants and how you can better serve them.

 This type of content marketing shows the “human” side of your business and can make it easier to develop trust with your audience.
 You can turn one-time shoppers into loyal customers or one-time visitors into returning visitors who will choose your business every time.